 Using Katalyst's interventions in maize in Bangladesh as an example, the research assessed whether the underpinning assumptions and theory of change of the interventions are congruent with farmers' realities and consequently the extent to which people living in poverty benefit from these programmes.
 It also identified the unintended consequences which impact on human well-being, gender and the environment.
 Importantly this was not an evaluation of the Katalyst programme itself, as all Beneficiary Assessments, it was intended as a learning opportunity and about performance and upward accountability.

 What was the added value of IDS?

-SDC uses and aims to further foster a Beneficiary Assessment methodology across its countries of operation.
+The SDC uses and aims to further foster a Beneficiary Assessment methodology across its countries of operation.
 Under the collaboration with IDS a number of Beneficiary Assessments have been supported through the use of creative methodologies.
-As noted by SDC, a Beneficiary Assessment can employ a wide variety of methodologies.
+As noted by the SDC, a Beneficiary Assessment can employ a wide variety of methodologies.

 Specifically, the Katalyst programme is a large market systems development programme with 17 interventions related to the maize sector alone, creating a methodological challenge as many standard qualitative tools are unable to engage with the complexity of such programme, and might have failed to build a picture of perceptions of systemic change directly from working with farmers.
 In this case, then, IDS brought world recognised expertise in evaluation design using the Participatory Systemic Inquiry methodology.
 This methodology was developed Danny Burns at IDS, and has been adapted to multiple contexts in South Asia and different systemic challenges for evaluation and learning purposes.